 The resort in engaged in an ongoing coral restoration project of the house reef, which has developed into a lively ecosystem that will continue to grow.
 Six Senses Fiji also looks after the island’s endangered crested iguanas and supports a sustainability fund that aids local projects and communities.

 At the hotel

 Free WiFi, private beach, spa.
-In rooms: TV, WiFi, minibar, cocktail-making kit, wine fridge, free bottled water, tea- and coffee-making facilities, egg basket, air-conditioning and Essence of Fiji bath products.
+In rooms: TV, WiFi, minibar, cocktail-making kit, wine fridge, free bottled water, tea- and coffee-making facilities, air-conditioning and locally sourced bath products.

 Our favourite rooms

 Book a Beachfront Pool Villa if you want to feel the sand under your feet just after (or during) your morning cup of coffee.

 The 25m beachfront infinity pool is beside a sunlounger-lined pool terrace.
 All villas, suites and residences also have their own private pools.

 The spoiling Six Senses Spa Fiji has four treatment rooms, hot and cold whirlpools, a wet area relaxation deck, alchemy bar (where you can concoct your own unguents) and spa boutique.
 Treatments use traditional Fijian medicinal plants grown in the resort’s garden; choose from a range of Six Senses signature massages, antioxidant-rich facials and tropical fruit-infused body treatments.
 Take your wellness journey to the next level with personalised holistic programmes, including the Sleep & Resilience and Full Potential paths.
 There’s also an ocean-view treetop yoga pavilion and a state-of-the-art gym.

 Bring your underwater camera for snorkelling excursions and your sense of adventure for surf lessons.